 Bicuspid aortic valve

-A bicuspid aortic valve is an aortic valve that only has two leaflets, instead of three.
+A bicuspid aortic valve (BAV) is an aortic valve that only has two leaflets, instead of three.

-The aortic valve regulates blood flow from the heart into the aorta, the major blood vessel that brings blood to the body.
+The aortic valve regulates blood flow from the heart into the aorta.
+The aorta is the major blood vessel that brings oxygen-rich blood to the body.

 The aortic valve allows oxygen-rich blood to flow from the heart to the aorta.
 It prevents the blood from flowing back from the aorta into the heart when the pumping chamber relaxes.

-Bicuspid aortic valve is present at birth (congenital).
-An abnormal aortic valve develops during the early weeks of pregnancy, when the baby's heart develops.
-The cause of this problem is unclear, but it is the most common congenital heart disease.
-It often runs in families.
+BAV is present at birth (congenital).
+An abnormal aortic valve develops during the early weeks of pregnancy, when the baby's heart is developing.
+The cause of this problem is unclear, but it is the most common congenital heart defect.
+BAV often runs in families.

-The bicuspid aortic valve may not be completely effective at stopping blood from leaking back into the heart.
-This is called aortic regurgitation.
-The aortic valve may also become stiff and not open up as well, causing the heart to have to pump harder than usual to get blood past the valve (aortic stenosis).
+A BAV may not be completely effective at stopping blood from leaking back into the heart.
+This leakage is called aortic regurgitation.
+The aortic valve may also become stiff and not open up.
+This is called aortic stenosis, which causes the heart to pump harder than usual to get blood through the valve.
 The aorta may become enlarged with this condition.

-A bicuspid aortic valve often exists in babies with coarctation of the aorta and other diseases in which there is a blockage to blood flow on the left side of the heart.
+A BAV often exists in babies with coarctation of the aorta (narrowing of the aorta).
+BAV is also seen in diseases in which there is a blockage to blood flow on the left side of the heart.

-Most of the time, bicuspid aortic valve is not diagnosed in infants or children because it causes no symptoms.
-However, the abnormal valve can leak or become narrow.
+Most of the time, BAV is not diagnosed in infants or children because it causes no symptoms.
+However, the abnormal valve can leak or become narrow over time.

 Symptoms of such complications may include: